 Royalty Revenue - We recognize revenue from license arrangements with our commercial partners' net sales of products.
 In accordance with ASC 606-10-55-65, royalties are recognized when the subsequent sale of the commercial partner's products occurs.
-Our commercial partners are obligated to report their net product sales and the resulting royalty due to us within 25 days for Bendeka and 60 days for Argatroban from the end of each quarter.
-Based on historical product sales, royalty receipts and other relevant information, we accrue royalty revenue each quarter and subsequently determines a true-up when we receives royalty reports from our commercial partners.
+Our commercial partners are obligated to report their net product sales and the resulting royalty due to us within 25 days for Bendeka.
+Based on historical product sales, royalty receipts and other relevant information, we accrue royalty revenue each quarter and subsequently determine a true-up when we receive royalty reports from our commercial partners.
 Historically, these true-up adjustments have been immaterial.